 Anthony Johnson. driveJohnson’s owner, explains in this post what you should wear for your driving test…

-In my 10 years of teaching learners how to drive there’s a common question that often comes up close to the driving test “What to wear for the driving test?”
+In my 10 years of teaching learners how to drive, there’s been a common question that often comes up close to the driving test, “what to wear for the driving test?”

 Should someone’s appearance matter?
-Should it matter if someone has tattoos all over their body/face?
-These are controversial questions that many would say “shouldn’t matter”.
+Should it matter if someone has tattoos all over their body and face?
+These are controversial questions that many would say do not matter.

-Revealing clothing such a short skirts/low cut blouses: Unfortunately some people still believe wearing revealing clothing may assist in them passing their driving test with male examiners.
-Yes, there are more male examiners than female examiners.
-However, please don’t think this will help sway the examiners thinking.
-There is probably a higher risk they may think what you is wearing is inappropriate for a driving test than be impressed.
+Don’t wear revealing clothing such as short skirts and low cut blouses.
+Unfortunately, some people still believe that wearing revealing clothing may assist in them passing their driving test with male examiners.
+Yes, there are more male examiners than female examiners, but please don’t think this will help sway the examiner’s thinking.
+There is a higher risk that they may think what you’re wearing is inappropriate for a driving test than be impressed.

 If you like wearing short skirts then consider wearing tights.

-Vests/low cut shorts: Taking a driving test in the summer means wearing clothing that’s comfortable.
-Vests and low cut shorts are great for holiday’s but not really suitable for a driving test.
+Vests/low cut shorts: taking a driving test in the summer means wearing clothing that’s comfortable.
+Vests and low cut shorts are great for holidays but are not really suitable for a driving test.
 An easy alternative to this would be a t-shirt and knee length shorts with trainers.
 Definitely avoid flip flops.
 Sandals are okay if they are secured with a strap.

 Wear clean clothes: